 \subsubsection{3-dicycle equations}

 In the basic SDP relaxation~\eqref{eq:sdpCutwidth}, no specific information about the fact that $x$ should represent a permutation is used.
-One possible way to include such information is to model the transitivity by so-called 3-dicycle equations, as it is done by Buchheim, Wiegele and Zheng~\cite{buchheim2010}.
+One possible way to include such information is to model the transitivity by so-called 3-dicycle equations, as it is done by \cite{buchheim2010}.
 These 3-dicycle equations make sure that if $i$ is before $j$ and $j$ is before $k$, then $i$ must be before $k$.
 For a vector $x = (x_{ij})_{1 \leq i < j \leq n}$, they can be written as

 so we can include